Portrait of Pier Luigi Farnese

-Portrait of Pier Luigi Farnese is a heavily-damaged 1546 oil on canvas painting of Pier Luigi Farnese, Duke of Parma by Titian, now in Room 2 of the National Museum of Capodimonte.
+Portrait of Pier Luigi Farnese is a heavily-damaged oil on canvas painting of Pier Luigi Farnese, Duke of Parma by Titian, from 1546.
+It is now in Room 2 of the Museum of Capodimonte, in Naples.

 It was produced on the artist's return to Venice from Rome in 1546.
 Its subject was a son of Pope Paul III, dressed in the armour and accoutrements of a papal gonfaloniere.
 He was stabbed to death in 1547 in a plot instigated by the Landi and Anguissola families on the advice of the duke of Milan Ferrante I Gonzaga.